bartoszgebarowski/task-manager-api/README.md

 - As a developer, I need to install and configure a tool to test various requests to the backend without the frontend application

 3. Profiles
-- As a user, I  want to be able to create a profile
+- As a user, I  want to be able to create a profile (account)
 - As a user, I want to sign in and sign out of the service

 4. Tasks